ranchana-k/bangkok-air-quality/README.md

 # Objectives
 This project aim to forecast the quantity of PM2.5 which is one of the six pollutants used in AQI calculation.
 The forecasts were divided into 2 sections as followings:
 - Section 1: Analyzing and forecasting using VAR and AR
-- Section 2: Forecasting using RNN models
+- Section 2: Forecasting using RNN models (Unidirectional LSTM and Bidirectional LSTM)

 # Files Description

 - scrape_air4thai.py - code for scraping pollutants measurement
 - report_54t_dindaeng.csv - a dataset from crawling and used for time series analysis
-- cleaned_pollutants.csv - cleaned dataset after tidying data from 'report_54t_dindaeng.csv'
+- cleaned_dataset.csv - 'report_54t_dindaeng.csv' after cleaning
 - Bangkok PM2.5 Forecast - VAR and AR.ipynb - a python notebook illustrates how the data tidied, analysed and predicted
 - Bangkok PM2.5 Forecast - RNN models - a python notebook about training RNN models and their predictions

 # Summary
+## Section 1
+- There are no relationship among all pollutant as the errors between using VAR and AR were not significantly different.
+- The VAR and AR models could not predict well since the predictions had high percentage of error compared to the average.
+In case of PM2.5, root mean squared error of predicitons was 12.49 when its mean was at 40.59 (ug/m^3)

+## Section 2
+-

 # Licenses / Acknowledgements / References